Hundreds protest Rittenhouse acquittal across US - NewsBreak

 Hundreds protest Rittenhouse acquittal across US

-The Multnomah County Sheriff’s Office said the protesters were breaking windows, throwing objects at police and talking about burning down a local government building in downtown Portland, KOIN TV reported, but the crowd had dispersed by about 11 p.m.
-Several people were given citations, the Portland Police Bureau said, but only one person who had an outstanding warrant from another matter was arrested.Demonstration in GR protests Rittenhouse verdict
+The protesters were breaking windows, throwing objects at police and talking about burning down a local government building in downtown Portland, the Multnomah County Sheriff's Office said.
+The crowd had dispersed by about 11 p.m., KOIN TV reported.

+The Portland Police Bureau said several people were given citations, but only one person who had an outstanding warrant from another matter was arrested.

 The protesters gathered following the acquittal of Kyle Rittenhouse, 18, in Kenosha, Wisconsin.
 Rittenhouse killed two people and injured another during a protest against police brutality in Wisconsin last year.

-Protests have been held in several other U.S. cities nationwide over the verdict, including New York, Los Angeles and Chicago.
+Protests have been held in several other U.S. cities into Saturday over the verdict, including New York, Los Angeles and Chicago.

 About 1,000 people marched through downtown Chicago Saturday afternoon, organized by Black Lives Matter Chicago and other local activist groups.
 According to the Chicago Tribune, protesters held signs that stated, "STOP WHITE SUPREMACY" and "WE'RE HITTING THE STREETS TO PROTEST THIS RACIST INJUSTICE SYSTEM" with a picture of Rittenhouse carrying a weapon.